for

 BERKINS COURT – A COMMUNITY MADE AND SHAPED BY THE STRUTTS – BELPER 250

-design was used by the Strutts to induce (and keep) a workforce in Belper.
+Visit the courtyard where some of the first housing to attract millworkers to Belper was built.
+See how settlement design was used by the Strutts to induce (and keep) a workforce in Belper.
 Find out who came here and how our community changed over time.
 Historical information and pictures on display in Stones Garage with guided tours on the hour from 11am – 2pm.

 Venue: Berkins Court, Stones Garage, Belper